nspyre-org/nspyre/docs/contributing.rst

   .. code-block:: console

-     Check out an existing branch:
+     # check out an existing branch:
      git checkout <branch>

-     Create new branch:
+     # create a new branch:
      git branch <branchname> [<start point>]

-     Create new branch and check it out in one command: git checkout -b <newbranch> [<start point>]
+     # create a new branch and check it out in one command:
+     git checkout -b <newbranch> [<start point>]

 .. _Code Style: